sterlingdeng/job_runner/docs/design.md

 The steps to stop a process and it's Cgroups are:

 1. Request is received via GRPC server
-2. authID is parsed from the Subject attribute in x509 cert.
+2. userID is parsed from the Subject attribute in x509 cert.
+3. Check if the User has admin role
-3. Check if the jobID exists -> exit and returns grpc error code NotFound if jobID is not found
+4. Check if the jobID exists -> exit and returns grpc error code NotFound if jobID is not found
-4. Run os.Process.Kill() to kill the process
+5. Run os.Process.Kill() to kill the process
-5. Return exit code and message after process is killed.
+6. Return exit code and message after process is killed.
 An error otherwise.

 #### Cgroup teardown